 Here’s a perfect salad/side that just screams Summer!
 Maybe that’s why Chef Joe Kindred (Kindred’s Restaurant in Davidson, North Carolina – yep, the same restaurant responsible for Kindred’s Milk Bread) named the original recipe “Summer Bean Salad.”

-My adaptation of his Summer Bean Salad contains everything good and retains the Southern roots – there’s corn and baby limas, fresh green beans and garden fresh tomatoes.
-A few radishes add a crunch and a home-made vinaigrette drives those flavors home.
+I had to adapt his recipe a bit (sorry Chef) but kept in everything good and retained those Southern roots – there are corn and baby limas, fresh green beans, and garden-fresh tomatoes.
+A few radishes add a crunch and a home-made vinaigrette (based on broth) drives those flavors home.

-Speaking of limas, I went full on Lima beans for this recipe and left out the Fava beans – I mean really, the combo of the two beans seemed a bit strange and Fava beans just didn’t seem to follow the country roots of the recipe.
-The vinaigrette is a little brasher because I used a cider vinegar, and we all loved it.
-The ham broth seems to add just a hint of salty sweetness that’s balanced by the vinegar.
+I went full on Lima bean in my recipe and left out the Fava beans that were in the original recipe – I mean really, the combo of the two beans seemed a bit strange and Fava beans (pricey little things) just didn’t seem to follow the country roots of the recipe.
+What I ended up with was a masterpiece!
+This is truly a fave now at our house!

 Summer Bean Salad

 - 2 ears corn, grilled (brush with a little olive oil and salt and pepper, first and grill for about 8 minutes over medium high heat, turning often)

 - 4 – 5 cups ham broth from this recipe